 - Decide how to save.
 Opening a savings account and storing money away from each paycheck is straightforward, but that may not be enough.
 It’s time to get creative!
 Do you have unwanted possessions you can sell via social media to raise some extra cash?
 Can you work overtime, start a side gig, or take a part-time weekend job for a few months?
-Can you use frequent traveler points to reduce travel costs, or even cash them in for gifts?
+Can you use frequent traveler points to reduce travel costs or even cash them in for gifts?
 Can family members chip in on a big gift, lessening the cost for each person?
-Or, can you replace buying new things with making something handmade – DIY gifts may not be glamorous, but they can be more meaningful with that personal touch.
+Or, can you replace buying new things with making something handmade – DIY gifts may not be as glamorous, but they can be more meaningful with that personal touch.

 - Dial back your withholding.
 If you are expecting a tax refund for the year, you can claim extra withholding allowances to reduce withholding amounts and fatten your paychecks for the rest of the year.
-If you do this, don’t forget to adjust your withholdings back based on your income in the coming year and also don’t forget tax law changes for tax year 2018 may impact your withholding.
+If you do this, don’t forget to adjust your withholding back based on your income in the coming year and also don’t forget tax law changes may impact your withholding.
 The TurboTax W-4 withholding calculator can help you figure out the correct amount of withholding allowances to report on your W-4.

 - Plan for next year.
 Now it’s time to get a jump on next year.
 The earlier you start saving, the less you’ll have to save each paycheck and the easier it will be to accumulate the funds that you’ll need.